Amaurosis fugax: Diagnosis

-Despite the temporary nature of the vision loss, those experiencing amaurosis fugax are usually advised to consult a physician immediately as it is a symptom that may herald serious vascular events, including stroke.
+Despite the temporary nature of the vision loss, those experiencing amaurosis fugax are usually advised to consult a physician immediately as it is a symptom that may herald serious vascular events, including transient ischemic attack (TIA) or stroke.
 Restated, "because of the brief interval between the transient event and a stroke or blindness from temporal arteritis, the workup for transient monocular blindness should be undertaken without delay."
-If the patient has no history of giant cell arteritis, the probability of vision preservation is high; however, the chance of a stroke reaches that for a hemispheric TIA.
+If the patient has no history of giant cell arteritis, the probability of vision preservation is high; however, the chance of a stroke reaches that of a hemispheric TIA.
 Therefore, investigation of cardiac disease is justified.

-A diagnostic evaluation should begin with the patient's history, followed by a physical exam, with particular importance being paid to the ophthalmic examination with regards to signs of ocular ischemia.
+A diagnostic evaluation should begin with the patient's history, followed by a physical exam, with particular importance being paid to the ophthalmic examination with regard to signs of ocular ischemia.
 When investigating amaurosis fugax, an ophthalmologic consultation is absolutely warranted if available.
 Several concomitant laboratory tests should also be ordered to investigate some of the more common, systemic causes listed above, including a complete blood count, erythrocyte sedimentation rate, lipid panel, and blood glucose level.
 If a particular cause is suspected based on the history and physical, additional relevant labs should be ordered.

-If laboratory tests are abnormal, a systemic disease process is likely, and, if the ophthalmologic examination is abnormal, ocular disease is likely.
-However, in the event that both of these routes of investigation yield normal findings or an inadequate explanation, noninvasive duplex ultrasound studies are recommended to identify carotid artery disease.
+If laboratory tests are abnormal, a systemic disease process is likely, and if the ophthalmologic examination is abnormal, ocular disease is likely.
+However, in the event that both of these routes of investigation yield normal findings or an inadequate explanation, non-invasive duplex ultrasound studies are recommended to identify carotid artery disease.
 Most episodes of amaurosis fugax are the result of stenosis of the ipsilateral carotid artery.
 With that being the case, researchers investigated how best to evaluate these episodes of vision loss, and concluded that for patients ranging from 36 to 74 years old, "...carotid artery duplex scanning should be performed...as this investigation is more likely to provide useful information than an extensive cardiac screening (ECG, Holter 24-hour monitoring, and precordial echocardiography)."
 Additionally, concomitant head CT or MRI imaging is also recommended to investigate the presence of a "clinically silent cerebral embolism."

 If the results of the ultrasound and intracranial imaging are normal, "renewed diagnostic efforts may be made," during which fluorescein angiography is an appropriate consideration.
-However, carotid angiography is not advisable in the presence of a normal ultrasound and CT.
+However, carotid angiography may not be necessary in the presence of a normal ultrasound and CT.